-It started with a stunning White Hot Stamper 2-pack that just went up on the site..
+It started with a stunning White Hot Stamper 2-pack that had just gone up on the site..

 If your theory cannot account for these huge differences in sound, your theory is hopelessly, fundamentally flawed.
 Need we bother to note the rather important, one might even say all-important, fact that it has no practical value in the first place: how is anyone to know at what specific time of day a record was pressed?
 Or how many copies had come off the stamper ahead of it?

-Can anything be more ridiculous than the ad hoc, evidence-free theory of some audiophile record collector desperately searching for a reason to explain why records — even the sides of the same record — sound so different from one another?
+Can anything be more ridiculous than the ad hoc, evidence-free theories of some audiophile record collector desperately searching for a reason to explain why records — even the two sides of the same record — sound so different from one another?